 Change the color of the drop shadow Drag a color swatch from the color palette to the end node on the drop shadow arrow.
-Move the drop shadow Drag the end node on the drop shadow arrow.
+Drag the end node on the drop shadow arrow.
+Move the drop shadow Drag the start node on the drop shadow arrow.
 Flip a flat drop shadow from the center of the object or a perspective drop shadow to the edge of the object.
-Drag the start node on the drop shadow arrow.
 Change the direction of or offset the drop shadow Drag the drop shadow arrow head.
 Adjust the drop shadow's opacity Drag the triangular Transparency handle on the drop shadow arrow.
 Adjust the edge feathering Drag the triangular Feather handle on the drop shadow arrow.
-By default, squared feathering is used, but you can choose another type from the Feather edge picker I on the property bar.
+By default, squared feathering is used, but you can choose another type from the Feather edge picker 坷 on the property bar.
 For example, the Gaussian blur creates a realistic drop shadow.